screetsec/Sudomy/README.md

 # Mac
 brew cask install phantomjs
-brew install jq nmap npm parallel npm i -g wappalyzer wscat
+brew install jq nmap npm parallel grep npm i -g wappalyzer wscat

-brew install grep

 # Note
 All you would need is an installation of the latest Google Chrome or Chromium